PcloD/gesso/README.md

 # gesso

-In art, gesso is a white, paint-like substance used to prepare a canvas for painting.
+In the art world, gesso is a white, paint-like substance used to prepare a canvas for painting.

 The Gesso library prepares an HTML5 canvas for drawing and animating.
 Gesso can create a new canvas and add it to the DOM, or can be attached to an existing canvas.